- No products in the cart.

 The internal 24Mbit 4:2:0 codec shows its strength when processed in post properly.
 When recording field video-material, the codec delivers very good results and can be processed normaly.
 Progressive material has to be interpret as progressive, even it is shown as interlaced in the NLE because the MTS files from the camera has set the interlaced flag, even when recorded as PF25 or PF30.
 This is a limitation of the MTS container and the AVCHD Codec.
 In Premiere CS5/6 this is just a matter of two steps.
 Select all MTS clips then CLIP->MODIFY->INTERPRET FOOTAGE in the “Field Order” and set it to NO FIELDS.
 This sets the material to full progressive in the original resolution.

-If you use Atomos Ninja2 external recorder you get ProRes 4:2:2 recording (LT/422/HQ) with a data rate of up to 220mbit and since firmware 4.01 the Avid DNxHD codec in two datarates.
+When the Atomos Ninja2 external recorder ist used then you out get ProRes 4:2:2 recording (LT/422/HQ) with a data rate of up to 220mbit and since firmware 4.01 the Avid DNxHD codec in two datarates.
 The signal is sent via HDMI cable to the Ninja2, which is not necessarily a professional solution, but provides a professional quality image!

 Canon and Atomos have collaborated on an HDMI data protocol which communicates between the camera and the recorder and sends start & stop commands and even provides timecode.
 You can record the Ninja2 even without SD cards inserted in the camera.
 The signal via HDMI is uncompressed and with 4:2:2 color subsampling.
 It seems that in the current version of the Ninja (v4.01) Avid’s newly implemented codec raises the black level and lowers the gain.
 Whether this is a bug or a feature needs yet to be verified, but it seems that the DNxHD codec compresses the dynamic range and you lose dynamic range in highlight and shadow area.
 I already told Atomos about this and waiting for their reaction.
 For further details about Atomos Ninja2 read my Review.
 Dynamic Range: 4.5 Stops Upwards (c-log 4) 7+ Stop Downwards (c-log 6+) Thats more than 11.5 measured stops for the C100!